Tourists from all over the world flock to this

 I awake alone in a new room at the same hotel,

-women, had one of these penny-pinching, or more truthfully, disgustingly cheap, back-packer couples, who wanted to save one
+for three women, had one of these penny-pinching, or more truthfully, disgustingly cheap, back-packer couples, who wanted

 I raced down in a panic, amused by the disaster

-somewhat, thought determined to find an alternative solution.
+somewhat, though determined to find an alternative solution.
 The rooms were so reasonable, I decided just to splurge

 out on privacy.

-Well, I woke up early, and took m,y bag of baked
+Well, I woke up early, and took my bag of hot baked

 walnuts, a delicious local snack, down to The American Cafe for morning coffee, then out and about with my young students.